-- Use a personal communication device, such as telephone, cell phone such as a smartphone or flip phone, tablet, smartwatch, radio device, paging device, or any other electronic device capable of telecommunication or digital communication on school property during the school day and shall store the device in accordance with the method of storage established by the district.
-[See Glossary] - The district may authorize the use of a personal communication device for the following reasons: - To implement an individualized education program (IEP) or for a plan created under Section 504, Rehabilitation Act of 1973 (29 U.S.C Section 794) or a similar program or plan; - With documented need based on a directive from a qualified physician; or - To comply with a health or safety requirement imposed by law or as part of the district's safety protocols.
+- Use a personal communication device, including a cell phone, or other electronic device on school property during the school day and shall store the device in accordance with the method of storage established by the district.
+[See Glossary] - The district may authorize the use of a personal communication device for the following reasons: - To implement an individualized education program (IEP) or for a plan created under Section 504, Rehabilitation Act of 1973 (29 U.S.C Section 794) or a similar program or plan; - With documented need based on a directive from a qualified physician; or - To comply with a health or safety requirement imposed by law or as part of the district's safety protocols. - District speciality schools (e.g., HOPE and CCC) are allowed to prohibit students from bringing any personal electronic devices.

 Inappropriate use of a personal communication device during the school day will result in disciplinary action in accordance with this Code of Conduct.
+FNCE(LOCAL)